If you’re new to woodworking, you may not always know when it’s the best time to use a spade bit, Forstner, hole saw, or a carbide burr.

-Now that you know the basics of these three tools, you might still have a few questions regarding what makes them different from each other.
+Now that you know the basics of these four tools, you might still have a few questions regarding what makes them different from each other.
 To help you better understand how these tools differ, we’ll compare and contrast a few different features.

 Type of Cut